learn-co-curriculum/dsc-bias-variance-trade-off-lab/README.md

 ## Let's get started!

-We'll try to predict some movie revenues based on certain factors, such as ratings and movie year.
+In this lab, you'll try to predict some movie revenues based on certain factors, such as ratings and movie year.

 ```python